 Rules for Participants

-Participants are required to stay for the whole duration of the programme – i.e. to arrive on July 24th and leave on August 6th*.
+Participants are required to stay for the whole duration of the programme.
 Participants are expected to take part in all scheduled activities (classes, teamwork, company visits, meals, as well as all cultural and social activities).
-Only in special circumstances, and with the approval of the head of Summer @ INSEAD, may a participant missed a scheduled activity.
+Only in special circumstances, and with the approval of the head of Summer School Sc , may a participant missed a scheduled activity.

 Participants are responsible for keeping their bedrooms clean.
 Occasionally the counsellors or supervisors will inspect bedrooms, and participants are expected to follow any requests they make for the room to be cleaned.
 Participants are also expected to clean up after themselves in all of the common areas of the campus: restaurant, reception hall, amphitheatres, breakout rooms and all outside areas.
 Participants are expected to help maintain the cleanliness of common spaces by cleaning up trash in the common areas, even if they did not leave it there.